By Anna Studman

 Second-hand iCandy pushchairs

 A few of the iCandy pushchairs, such as the Cherry, are no longer sold widely, but can be bought second-hand, saving you money on expensive models as well.
+Read our second-hand pushchairs reviews to see if an older model might be the way to go.

 How we review iCandy pushchairs